Industrial-Shields/librpiplc/README.md

 ### <a name="set-digital-output"></a>set-digital-output
 This application sets a digital output or relay to the specified value.

-The **main()** function first checks that the given arguments are correct, and then initializes the pin ICs with the **initPins()** function.
+The **main()** function first checks that the given arguments are correct, and then initializes the pin ICs with the **initExpandedGPIO(restart)** function.
 Then, as in Arduino programming, it sets the given pin to output mode, and it writes to it the specified value in the second parameter: either 1 (HIGH) or 0 (LOW).

 Apart from using the `build.sh` script, you can build the executable file called `set-digital-output` with **g++**:
 ```